sergmoro1/yii2-uploader/README.md

 A common approach for working with uploading images or files in an application.

-If the model needs images or files, it is enough
+If the model needs images or files, it is enough:

 * to connect the behavior,
 * determine the subdirectory in which they will be stored,